MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-arrays.md

 come.
 If you found this to be helpful, please share it with others you think may get value out of it.

-From here, I would recommend you check out a similar post that I wrote about [hashtables][].
+From here, I would recommend you check out a similar post that I wrote about [hashtables][hashtables].

 <!-- link references -->
 [original version]: https://powershellexplained.com/2018-10-15-Powershell-arrays-Everything-you-wanted-to-know/